back

 Can Help Increase Your Credit Score

-The great thing about using a budgeting method, including this one, is that it will help you make payments on time.
+The great thing about using a budget, including this one, is that it will help you make payments on time.
 When you pay all of your bills on time, like a payment for your payday loan, credit card, car payment, etc., it will all show up on your credit reports.
 Any positive payment history will then help boost your credit score!

 No Math Needed To Use This Budgeting Method